GenAstro/Epicycle/AstroManeuvers/docs/src/index.md

 ```@meta
-CurrentModule = AstroMan
+CurrentModule = AstroManeuvers
 ```

-# AstroMan
+# AstroManeuvers

-The AstroMan module provides utilities and functions for orbital maneuver calculations in astrodynamics applications.
+The AstroManeuvers module provides utilities and functions for orbital maneuver calculations in astrodynamics applications.
 The module includes impulsive maneuver models and functions for applying maneuvers to spacecraft objects.

 ## Quick Start